MopsiMauser/playnite-non-steam-shortcuts-plugin/README.md

-# playnite-non-steam-shortcuts-plugin
+# Non-Steam Shortcut Extension for Playnite
-This extension will automatically creates Non-Steam shortcuts for the currently selected games in Playnite 9
+This extension will automatically creates Non-Steam shortcuts for the currently selected games in Playnite 9.
+Multiple games can be highlighted to create multiple shortcuts at once.
+The game in Playnite will be modified to launch the game using Steam.
+This plugin is a C# port from the original project found under https://github.com/bburky/playnite-non-steam-shortcuts